 Take the ferry from Tenerife to La Gomera

 For hiking and mountain biking the smaller island of La Gomera is a good option.
 A 50-minute ferry journey from Tenerife, La Gomera is less commercialised than the larger Canary islands.
 It has wonderful mountain scenery in its interior, including the primeval forests of the Garajonnay National Park.

 Villas are scarce but there are family size apartments in Valle Gran Rey on the island’s sunny west coast.
 Once a small fishing village, then hippy hang-out, Valle Gran Rey retains a laid-back charm.
 Several small companies there offer guided walking excursions, mountain bike hire etc, so it is a great base for families who enjoy nature based activities.
 The boat journey to get there adds a sense of adventure, though older teens may find the island rather quiet.
 (Perfect for revision then 🙂 – Nancy).

 Windy conditions can never be fully ruled out in coastal areas, although neither Playa Blanca nor Valle Gran Rey are particularly noted for their strong winds.

 Find more options on the website: Cachet Travel

-Happy Easter holiday planning, I hope this has helped with some info and inspiration!
+Happy Easter trip planning, I hope this has helped with some info and inspiration for your family holiday in April.
 If you enjoyed this post please Pin this image below to save and share to Pinterest